Skip to main contentSkip to search

 End The Wait Ontario in the Story

 CBC News featured End The Wait Ontario as a resource created by founder Spencer Carroll to bring together data and tools for parents navigating the system.
-Carroll's six-year-old son was diagnosed at 14 months, and the family has been paying privately for services while waiting for government funding.
+CBC reported that his family has paid privately for services while waiting for government funding.

-The article notes that the Ontario government announced $186 million in new funding for the OAP as part of the 2026 budget, bringing annual funding to $965M.
-The Ministry of Children, Community and Social Services stated that the number of kids in core clinical services has tripled under their government.
+CBC reported that the Ontario government announced new OAP funding in the 2026 budget, bringing annual funding to $965M.
+The Ministry of Children, Community and Social Services said access to core clinical services had grown under the government.

 Government Response (via CBC News)